 1.4.
 Decision making in the Presidency shall be in a spirit of collegial collaboration.
 However, the powers and functions of the President, First Vice President, and Vice Presidents shall be delineated along the provisions of the ARCSS 2015.

 1.5.
-The First Vice President and Vice Presidents shall oversee respectively the Cabinet Clusters as follows:
+The First Vice President and Vice Presidents shall oversee respectively the following Cabinet Clusters:

 (a) First Vice President: Governance Cluster.